Person

 Summary

 Johann August (John) Kruse was instrumental in the development of the pharmaceutical industry and pharmacy training in Victoria.
 He was a driving force behind the creation of the Pharmaceutical Society of Victoria and was appointed a founding member of the Society's inaugural council in 1857.
 He manufactured many pharmaceuticals and health products such as mineral waters and 'Kruse's Fluid Magnesia' (1863) which is still in use today.
 He later went on to produce insecticides and dynamite, then established his own analytical chemistry service.
-In 1878 Kruse established Victoria's first pharmacy training facility - the Melbourne School of Pharmacy.
+In 1878 Kruse established Victoria's first pharmacy training facility - the Melbourne College of Pharmacy.
 There pharmacy apprentices were taught chemistry, botany, materia medica and Latin, while country students could study by correspondence.
-The School was endorsed and monitored by the Pharmacy Board of Victoria to which Kruse was appointed in 1880.
-Kruse's pharmacy school was the forerunner of the Victorian College of Pharmacy, Monash University, which remains Victoria's only pharmacy training institute.
+The College was endorsed and monitored by the Pharmacy Board of Victoria to which Kruse was appointed in 1880.
+Kruse's pharmacy school was the forerunner of the Victorian College of Pharmacy, which remains Victoria's only pharmacy training institute.

 Details